atli164/Team8H-project/UserStories.md

 As a visitor, I want to see when the checkout time for the hotel is, so I can plan when to leave the room.

-As a hotel manager, I want to be able to post a hotel and configure how many rooms are available for what price, so I can give potential customers information about my hotel. (orða betur?)
+As a hotel manager, I want to be able to post a hotel and configure how many rooms are available for what price, so I can give potential customers information about my hotel. (orða betur?
+Breyta í "and set what rooms are available and their respective prices"?)

-As a hotel manager, I want to be able to charge travelers who have booked a room, so I can confirm the room. (orða betur?)
+As a hotel manager, I want to be able to charge travelers who have booked a room, so I can confirm the room. (orða betur?
+Breyta í "so I can confirm the booking"?)

 As a hotel manager, I want to get payment information from customers when they book a room, so I have the ability to charge for late cancellation